 Many digital marketers think they know inbound marketing, but so often they don’t understand how to see the bigger picture.
 What is inbound marketing and what makes it unique is that it creates valuable experiences for your audience by attracting them to your website and then guiding them down the modern-day funnel.
-It’s up to you to engage with them after the user lands on a website.
-By creating valuable content, you’ll be able to create an inbound marketing strategy that will engage with your audience and turn them into loyal customers.
+It’s up to you to engage with them.
+By creating valuable content, you’ll be able to create an inbound marketing strategy that will engage with your audience and turn them into loyal customers

 HubSpot offers a full platform of marketing, sales and customer service software.
 They are considered industry leaders in inbound marketing by looking at what's needed today opposed to being stuck in the past.